evanrosa/portfolio-v2/_posts/etl-pipeline-kafka-airflow-sqlmesh-bigquery-superset.md

 ## Final Thoughts

-This stack is ideal for teams who want reproducible pipelines, visibility into data lineage, and reliable infrastructure—all while using open and cloud-native tools.
+This stack is ideal for teams who want reproducible pipelines, visibility into data lineage, and reliable infrastructure, all while using open and cloud-native tools.

 Explore the repo → [demo GitHub](https://github.com/evanrosa/pipe_demo)
 Need help building your version?
 [Let’s talk](https://www.evro.dev/consultant)